TalkativeDiv/talkative-hobbies/README.md

 # talkative-hobbies
-a fun way tp display my hobbies!
+a fun way to display my hobbies!